JB Pritzker: Public employee pensions

 Pritzker refused to take on the City of Chicago's pension liabilities, believing that would jeopardize Illinois's credit rating.
 Moody's raised it to one level above "junk" after Illinois passed a balanced budget in 2019.
 But Pritzker did not reject the possibility of allowing Chicago to pool its pension funds with other parts of the state, and created a task force to find ways to tackle municipalities' ballooning pension debts.
+Pension funds in Illinois are collectively funded at only 47.8%.

 Voting rights

 In June 2020, Pritzker signed legislation to expand voting by making Election Day a state holiday.